facebook/relay/website/docs/guides/persisted-queries.md

 Some possibilities of what you can do in `./pushQueries.js`:

--   `git push` to your server repo
+-   `git push` to your server repo.

--   save the query maps to a database
+-   Save the query maps to a database.

 ### Run time push